-Simmons cleared up any concern about his calf injury by practicing fully Friday after back-to-back limited sessions to begin the week.
+Simmons cleared up any concern about his calf injury by practicing fully Friday after turning in back-to-back limited sessions to begin the week.
 He'll be on hand to provide added depth to the Seattle offensive line with D.J.
 Fluker (calf) sitting out.

 Simmons (calf) is inactive for Sunday's game against the Chargers.